Executive Summary

 Google's ad auction has produced financial results that are without precedent in business history.
 The model generates more revenue per employee, more profit per customer interaction, and higher margins than virtually any other business model ever created.
 The numbers reveal not just a successful product but a fundamental economic infrastructure that has reshaped the global advertising industry.

-Google's ad revenue exceeds the total advertising revenue of the US television industry ($60B), the US newspaper industry (peak $49B in 2005), and most national advertising markets combined.
+Google's ad revenue exceeds the total advertising revenue of traditional media industries including television and newspapers.

-Google's self-serve model attracted over 7 million advertisers — the vast majority of whom are small businesses that had never advertised before.
+Google's self-serve model attracted millions of advertisers — the vast majority of whom are small businesses that had never advertised before.
 This democratization of advertising is the model's most significant competitive moat.

 Despite investments in Cloud, hardware, and "Other Bets," advertising continues to generate roughly 80% of Alphabet's total revenue.
 The ad auction funds virtually every non-advertising product Google offers.